Skip Nav

 The most severe type of reaction is known as anaphylaxis, which is potentially fatal.
 It happens when an allergic reaction causes the body goes into shock, leading to a drop in blood pressure and a narrowing of the airways, according to Mayo Clinic.
 It can occur within seconds, which is why people with severe allergies often carry epinephrine autoinjectors (commonly referred to as an EpiPens); EpiPens inject the body with epinephrine, which keeps the airways open for long enough for the person to get to the emergency room.

-Allergies are essentially an immune reaction to a foreign substance or allergen; when you're exposed, you have a reaction.
+The type of allergy you have is determined by how your body reacts to certain allergens.
+In other words, allergies are essentially an immune reaction to a foreign substance or allergen; when you're exposed, you have a reaction.
 Common allergens, according to the Mayo Clinic, include:

 • Airborne allergies such as dust, pollen, mold, and animal fur or dander.